Normal

 Trump is a tragedy.

-All through his campaign he made it quite clear that he hates people like me.
+All through his campaign he made it quite clear that he hates marginalized people.
 People darker than me, people who are disabled, mentally or physically ill, those on the LGBTTQQIAA2sP spectrum.

 He hates me.